 Walter R. Havener

-Walter Havener, RLA, LEED AP, is President and Director of Design at Surface 678, PA and provides collaborative guidance to the creation of landscape architecture design.
-A graduate of the Harvard Graduate School of Design in 1986 with a Masters of Landscape Architecture, he was fortunate to have instructed and inspired by some of today’s leading practitioners today including Peter Walker and Michael Van Valkenburgh.
+Walter Havener, PLA, LEED AP®, is President and Director of Design at Surface 678, PA and provides collaborative guidance to the creation of landscape architecture design.
+A graduate of the Harvard Graduate School of Design with a Masters of Landscape Architecture, he was fortunate to have instructed and inspired by some of today’s leading practitioners today including Peter Walker and Michael Van Valkenburgh.